tcantenot/syntect-c/README.md

 # Windows (Developer PowerShell)
 .\scripts\build-syntect.ps1
 ```

+Each script produces both the static library and the shared library for all
+supported targets on that OS.
+Shared libraries have their debug info split
+into separate files (`.so.debug`, `.dSYM/`, `.pdb`).

 Or use the GitHub Actions workflow — push to the repo and it builds and
 commits all platforms automatically.
 Trigger the first build manually via